supurloop/ssf/README.md

 ## Design Principles

+### No Dependencies

+When you use the SSF, you just need the SSF and not a single other external dependency except for a few C standard library calls.

 ### No Error Codes

 Too often API error codes are ignored in part or in whole, or improperly handled due to overloaded encodings (ex. <0=error, 0=ignored, >0=length)